 Helpful Kitchen Notes

-- You can also use fresh Thai chilis but cut them into very small pieces.
+- You can also use fresh Thai chilis but cut them into small pieces.

 - These brands of fish sauce are great for this recipe.
-Three Crabs, Red Boat, and Megachef (a lesser-known fish sauce) are my favorites.
-They are light and sweet, and have the perfect balance of salty and umami flavors.
+My favorites are Three Crabs, Red Boat, and Megachef (a lesser-known fish sauce).
+They are light and sweet and perfectly balance salty and umami flavors.

-- If you have extra rice powder, store it in an airtight container and keep it in the freezer for future use.
+- If you have extra rice powder, store it in an airtight container and keep it in the freezer.
 The freezer keeps it fresh for months at a time!

 - Use Nam Jim Jaeow to dip bland sticky rice, vegetables, meat, or salads.
 It's perfect for everything!

-This Thai dipping sauce has all the flavors that Thai cuisine is known for, which are sweet, sour, salty, spicy, and umami.
-The toasted rice powder adds a nutty toasted flavor with a slight crunch.
+This Thai dipping sauce has all the flavors that Thai cuisine is known for: sweet, sour, salty, spicy, and umami.
+The toasted rice powder adds a nutty, toasted flavor with a slight crunch.
 The flavor of this sauce is like an explosion in your mouth that will surely bring you back to the Isaan region of Thailand, where this sauce is frequently used in all of the Isaan cuisines.

 Like all food, fresh is best.
-Nam Jim Jaew will keep in the fridge for up to 3-4 days.
-The rice powder will expand and gets soggy in the sauce the longer it sits in the fridge.
+Nam Jim Jaew will stay in the fridge for 3-4 days.
+The rice powder will expand and get soggy in the sauce the longer it sits in the fridge.
 If you don't like that, try to use it more quickly.

 More Delicious Thai Recipes You'll Love